git-clay/Project_3/README.md

 Basically a simplified tripadvisor using their api for travel information and google's api to search for activities.
 User's can login and save custom trips to their profile.

--Landing page: A world map.
-Click a region to zoom into the USA then click on Cali for example.

--Page 2: Then you pick city or adventure on the next screen.

--Page 3: Display suggestions/ideas that can be re-searched if the results are not adequate.

-Tools:

-"bcrypt" & "bcrypt-nodejs": Password salt and hash "body-parser": To more easily manage json objects "express"" : To more easily communicate with the database "postgres" & "sequellize": Used to create and update the database via SQL "nodemon" : used to automatically reload node after any file was saved "satellizer": used to register and login users "request": used to pull in all of these tools on the designated file Routes and controllers were created to make the RESTful requests more organized both within the app itself and requests from a third party api.
+We wanted to step away from the conventional idea of planning a trip.
+Instead of meandering around trourist traps we wanted to create a way to visit the places the locals still enjoy because these spots are true gems!

+###Tools:
+    "angular-drag-drop":
+    "bcrypt" & "bcrypt-nodejs": Password salt and hash "body-parser": To more easily manage json objects "chai":
+    "chai-http":
     "cities":
-    "jwt-simple":
+    "express"" : To more easily communicate with the database "jwt-simple": Used to create authentication tokins for user login "postgres" & "sequellize": Used to create and update the database via SQL "ng-mock":
+    "nodemon" : used to automatically reload node after any file was saved "mocha":
     "moment":
     "morgan":
-    "yelp"
-    "chai":
-    "chai-http":
-    "mocha":
-    "ng-mock":
+    "satellizer": used to register and login users "request": used to pull in all of these tools on the designated file "yelp":

+    Routes and controllers were created to make the RESTful requests more organized both within the app itself and requests from a third party api.